tnichols217/notes/APBiology/2/Notes/Projects/Plant Water Potential Lab.md

 ### Analysis
 As the concentration of the solution increases, it can be seen that the mass difference decreases.
 At 0 mol concentration, the mass can be seen to increase, but at 1 mol, the mass can be seen to decrease the most of out all the solutions in the test.

-As the concentration of the solution increases, it decreases it water potential, making it more likely
+As the concentration of the solution increases, it decreases it water potential, making it more likely that